lambrojos/monogram/README.md

 And so?
 ------

-This will allow clients to query your api in this way
+This will allow clients to query your api in this way:

 (In this example query parameters are not URLencoded for clarity)